j19sch/frogsconf/pages/event-format.md

 ### Possible session formats

+For the session format you have quite some options:

-- A session can be a presentation or demo with plenty of time for Q&A.
+- It can be a presentation or demo with plenty of time for Q&A.
 - It can be a group discussion after a 5-minute introduction of a problem or of a question.
 - It can be a coaching session, either 1-on-1 with observers, or one person being coached by a group.
 - It can be a workshop.
 - It can be an experiment or shared learning experience.
 - It can be asking feedback on an early version of something you're working on.
 - Or it can be many other things.

 Again, be creative!
 Find a format that works for you and for what you want to get out of the session.